Maple Hot Sauce with Brown Butter

 Ingredients

-• 1 stick salted butter (or unsalted butter*)
+• 1 stick (½ cup) salted butter (or unsalted butter, plus a pinch of salt)

-• ½ cup hot sauce (such as Sriracha, Cholula, or Valentina)
+• ½ cup hot sauce (Sriracha, Cholula, or Valentina work great)

 • 1 tablespoon maple syrup